there4/slim-unit-testing-example/README.md

 ================================================================================
 [![Build Status](https://travis-ci.org/there4/slim-unit-testing-example.png?branch=master)](https://travis-ci.org/there4/slim-unit-testing-example)

-SlimPHP is a great framework with a small footprint and everything you need to build fast applications.
+[Slim][slim] is a great PHP framework with a small footprint and everything you need to build fast applications.
 I've found it particularly well suited to delivering data to [BackboneJS][bb] applications.